redhat-developer/vscode-java/README.md

 * `java.imports.gradle.wrapper.checksums`: Defines allowed/disallowed SHA-256 checksums of Gradle Wrappers.

 New in 0.64.0:
-* `java.project.importOnFirstTimeStartup`: Specifies whether to import the Java projects in workspace for the first-time startup in hybrid mode.
+* `java.project.importOnFirstTimeStartup`: Specifies whether to import the Java projects, when opening the folder in Hybrid mode for the first time.
 Supported values are `disabled` (never imports), `interactive` (asks to import or not), `automatic` (always imports).
 Default to `interactive`.
-* `java.project.importHint`: Enable/disable the information for switching server mode when the user skips importing the Java projects on startup.
+* `java.project.importHint`: Enable/disable the server-mode switch information, when Java projects import is skipped on startup.
 Defaults to `true`.

 Semantic Highlighting
 ===============